sal55/langs/pcl8.md

 * For 1 return value, a normal `callf` or `icallf` is used.
 The instruction type gives the type (and hence location) of the return value.
 * For N return values, there are N auxiliary `type` instructions following.
 Each gives the type of the corresponding return value, in LTR order.

-### Example
+#### Example

 I won't give an example of generating IL for some trivial hard-coded program.
 That would not be typical of how it is used.
-But this an example of what PCL looks like in practice, for this function in my HLL:
+But this is an example of what PCL looks like in practice, for this function in my HLL:
 ````
 func bitsinbyte(int b)int =
     int c, m